sherifRoshdy/Road-Accident-Analysis/README.md

 # Road-Accident-Analysis
-This project aims to analyze and visualize the data on road accidents in different countries and regions, using popular tools such as Power BI, Tableau, SQL, and Excel.
-The data source is the [Global Status Report on Road Safety 2018] published by the World Health Organization (WHO).<br><br>
+This project aims to analyze and visualize road accident data from various countries and regions using popular tools like Power BI, SQL, and Excel.
+The data is sourced from the World Health Organization's (WHO) [Global Status Report on Road Safety 2018].<br><br>

 ![sign-2864889_1280](https://github.com/sherifRoshdy/Road-Accident-Analysis/assets/77529268/03a39ffe-caba-4ae5-bdc9-245adad862d3)